-When an organization is created, it is provided with a self-signed certificate for use when establishing trust with an identity provider.
+When you create an organization, it receives a self-signed certificate for use when establishing trust with an identity provider.
 This certificate expires after one year.
 You can regenerate this certificate by making a request of the following form.

 '''

 POST https://vcloud.example.com/api/admin/org/id/settings/federation/action/regenerateCertificate

 '''